mhanans/HANYA.KNOW/README.md

   - `POST /api/recommendations/{id}/retry-summary` – regenerate JSON candidate summaries
 - Full-text search uses the language-agnostic `simple` configuration so non-English documents are indexed

+All requests to the API must include an `X-API-KEY` header matching the `ApiKey` value in the backend configuration.
+A ready-to-import Postman collection (`HANYA.KNOW.postman_collection.json`) demonstrates sample requests and sets this header automatically via the `api_key` variable.

 ## Frontend
 - Next.js client with pages for managing documents, roles, chatting, and generating CV-based recommendations.
 - Dashboard shows counts of chats, documents, and categories.